 Once back at the beach, you can go for a swim or snorkel.
 Bowen's diverse fringing coral reef is accessible from the beach and just 50 metres off the beach, you will find Bywa - the underwater sculpture.
-Bywa means 'waterspout' and symbolises the story that waterspouts are the vessels that carry marine animals into the heavens for the spirits and ancestors to feed on.
+Bywa means 'water spout' and symbolises the indigenous story that waterspouts are the vessels that carry marine animals into the heavens for the spirits and ancestors to feed on.
 Today, many local sea creatures have made the sculpture home.
 Serious snorkelling will definitely build up your appetite!

 As well as Horseshoe Bay, there are seven other beaches to choose from.
-Check out the map on pages 28 and 29 in the Visitor Guide you picked up at the Big Mango Visitor Information centre.
+Check out page 5 of the Visitor Guide you picked up at the Big Mango Visitor Information centre.
 Pick up some take-away lunch from one of Bowen's Cafes and enjoy exploring.
-Kings Beach is an offleash dog friendly beach so if you have brought your fur baby on holidays, head for a stroll at Kings Beach.
+Kings Beach is an off-leash dog friendly beach so if you have brought your fur baby on holidays, head for a stroll at Kings Beach.
 On your drive you will notice Bowen has a large horticulture industry, producing a diverse range of fruit and vegetables.
-Did you know Bowen is known as Australia's salad bowl?
+Did you know Bowen is known as Australia's salad bowl of the north?

 For dinner, if you would like a relaxed evening on the beach and dinner with a view, there are barbecues and picnic tables at most of our beaches.
 Pick up some supplies and make your way to Rose Bay.
-The kids can enjoy the playground and beach, under your watchful eye, while you prepare the meal - a beautiful, picturesque spot to enjoy your barbeque dinner.